 4. You need to be aware of how your body is positioned and working (don’t worry – you won’t always have to think so hard about it) when you pick up your baby or toddler, when you haul a heavy basket of laundry or when you shut the car door with a karate kick whilst holding an infant seat and finding the keys in your pocket… Your core needs to be trained how to work right the whole time.
 Don’t panic – It will learn, it’s just forgotten and you need to re-teach and re-align yourself to work right and relieve the pressure.
 “Lift yourself

-5. This will help too 😉 MuTu Focus: the Essential Foundations of a Flatter Post Baby Tummy focuses exclusively on strengthening and realigning your core and whole body posture to reduce this pressure, as well as relieve back pain, flatten your tummy and tone your pelvic floor You can follow the entire 8 week program online or on DVD.
+5. This will help too 😉 MuTu Focus: the Essential Foundations of a Flatter Post Baby Tummy focuses exclusively on strengthening and realigning your core and whole body posture to reduce this pressure, as well as relieve back pain, flatten your tummy and tone your pelvic floor You can follow the entire 8 week program online.

 FURTHER RESOURCES + LINKS